peerlibrary/meteor-segfault-handler/README.md

 You can use `SegfaultHandler.registerHandler` to register a callback which receives `stack`, `signal`, and `address` arguments.
 You can use that callback to log the signal or in some other way handle the signal, but you should be careful that code is not too complex.
-When `SIGSEGV` or `SIGBUS` signals are received by your Meteor application it means that it did an illegal memory operation and its state is undefined.
+When `SIGSEGV` or `SIGBUS` signal is received by your Meteor application it means that it did an illegal memory operation and its state is undefined.

 Server side only.